Imshk/My-blogs/clhexk1ut000209imatl397mx.md

 ## Closing Ceremony by Bhavaya Sachdeva

-Bhavya Sachdeva, Ambassador at Kubesimplify and Developer at WeMakeDevs, spoke at the closing ceremony, highlighting an incredible sponsor for learning Kubernetes, Rawkode Academy.
+Bhavya Sachdeva, Ambassador at Kubesimplify and Developer at WeMakeDevs spoke at the closing ceremony, highlighting an incredible sponsor for learning Kubernetes, Rawkode Academy.
 I highly recommend checking out Rawkode Academy at [**https://rawkode.academy/**](https://rawkode.academy/) to enhance your knowledge and skills in this cutting-edge technology.

 ## **Networking and Photos**